-The PRD is a kind of recipe for making a successful product.
-A successful product is one that is easy to maintain, develop, and change.
+The product requirements document (PRD) is a kind of recipe for making a successful product.
+A successful product is easy to maintain, develop, and change.
 It does not go scat when you change the developer, and it brings profit in any form.
 Do you want your project to be complete and successful?
 Great.
 Write a good recipe for it!

-The discovery phase of a project is the first and mandatory development stage, where requirements are identified, and business goals are analyzed.
-It is essential to propose a technical implementation, fix the project boundaries, and estimate the development cost.
+The discovery phase of a project is the first and mandatory development stage, where you should:

 To make sure the expectations will coincide with the result, that is the stage when a PRD is being created.
 After getting acquainted with the project through the PRD document, you can conclude the actual amount of work, cost, and deadlines.
 Besides, the PRD is used to prepare for work on the project or during its release.
 The final result often depends on the completeness of the customer's information and the elaboration of details.